No. 7 Squadron SLAF: History

 In 1994, No. 4 Helicopter Wing was split into two Squadrons namely 401 and 402.
 No. 401 Squadron took charge of operational flying requirements and pilot training, and was located at SLAF Hingurakgoda with Bell 212 and Bell Jet Ranger helicopters in its fleet.
 It was later renamed as the No. 7 Squadron in July 1996 when Squadron Leader KVB Jayampathy was commanding.
 No. 402 Squadron remained at SLAF Katunayake and flew Bell 412 and Bell Jet Rangers, largely catering to VIP movement.
 In 1995 Mil Mi-24 were temporarily attached to this squadron before forming their own No. 9 Attack Helicopter Squadron.
 Flying Officer Asela Wickramasinghe was the youngest to command a helicopter at the age of 22.Pilot Officer Ravi Dharmawickrama was the first volunteer pilot ever to command a helicopter in battle field.
 Further he achieved a VIP rating when ranked flying officer a year after in the same squadron.
 Then Squadron Leader Avindra Mirando earned his second WWV (Weera Wickrama Vibhushanaya) medal and became the first to be earned bar (Two time award of the same medal) for WWV flying for the squadron.
 Posthumous Squadron Leader Dushantha Edirisinghe and his co-pilot Flight Lieutenant Upul Thennakoon were the first fatalities of the squadron.
-Both were killed when their Bell 212 CH-561 helicopter was shot down off Olumadu.
+Both were killed when their Bell 212 CH-561 helicopter was shot down off Olumadu.In a devastating incident, a Bell 212 helicopter belonging to the Sri Lanka Air Force's No. 7 Squadron crashed into the Maduru Oya Reservoir at approximately 8:17 AM on 9th may 2025, taking the lives of 5 Airforce members.